// My Email Workflow

 mutt target@example.org

-to start editing the email, and finally press the y key to send.
+to start editing the email, and finally press the `y` key to send.

-Assuming you want to send the content of the last two commits to a mailing list, just run:
+If you want to send the content of the last two commits to a mailing list, just run:

 git send-email --to target@example.org HEAD~2..HEAD